Monday, 2 September 2024

 (3 Bar is also common in "Blooming profiles").

-This gets the water through the puck evenly & quickly will minimal channeling.
+This gets the water through the puck evenly & quickly & hopefully this will result in minimal channeling.

 This will give you a beautiful thick top to your espresso.